scaleway/serverless-functions-go/README.md

 ## 🚀 Features

-This repository aims to provide the best experience: **local testing, utils, documentation etc...** additionally we love to share things with the community and we want to expose receipts to the public.
-That's why we make our framework publicly available to help the community!
+This repository aims to provide a better experience on: **local testing, utils, documentation**

 ### 🏡 Local testing